 TYPE: Full Time

-To learn more and apply online, please visit http://jobs.
+OBTAINING AN APPLICATION: To learn more and apply online, please visit http://jobs.kumc.

-Applications MUST be submitted through the KU Medical Center website (link above) to be considered for this position.
-Applications emailed or submitted through this website will not be reviewed or considered.
+*Applications must be submitted directly through the KU Medical Center website to be considered for this position.
+Any applications submitted via email or this website will NOT be reviewed or considered